Ritviks21/Ritviks21./README.md

 ### 👨‍💻 About Me

-I'm a beginner developer from India 🇮🇳, currently exploring the exciting worlds of **Computer Vision**, **Generative AI**, and **Quantum Simulation**.
+I'm a beginner developer from India 🇮🇳, currently exploring the exciting worlds of *Computer Vision, **Generative AI, and **Quantum Simulation*.
 I'm passionate about learning and building projects that tackle unique, real-world problems.

 I'm always open to feedback and guidance.
 Let's connect and grow together!

-- 📫 You can reach out to me at: **ritvikrajs99@gmail.com**
+- 📫 You can reach out to me at: *ritvikrajs99@gmail.com*

 ---